bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

   ``LiveInterval`` represents the union of multiple related SSA values in a virtual register.
 This makes Cretonne's representation smaller because individual segments don't have to annotated with a value number.
-- Cretonne stores the min and max program points separately from a list of holes, while LLVM stores an array of segments.
-The two representations are equivalent, but Cretonne optimizes for the common case of a single contiguous interval.
+- Cretonne stores the def-interval separately from a list of coalesced live-in intervals, while LLVM stores an array of segments.
+The two representations are equivalent, but Cretonne optimizes for the common case of a value that is only used locally.
+- It is simpler to check if two live ranges are overlapping.
+The dominance properties of SSA form means that it is only necessary to check the def-interval of each live range against the intervals of the other range.
+It is not necessary to check for overlap between the two sets of live-in intervals.
+This makes the overlap check logarithmic in the number of live-in intervals instead of linear.
 - LLVM represents a program point as ``SlotIndex`` which holds a pointer to a 32-byte ``IndexListEntry`` struct.
 The entries are organized in a double linked list that mirrors the ordering of instructions in a basic block.
 This